n8thangreen/unifyHE/MRC-HE-DSL-mock_user_guide.md

 > Demonstrates how we can provide visualisation tools to produce quick diagnostic plots.

+Alternatively, the economics model could be agent-based, microsimulation, semi-Markov, partitioned survival, or others.
+These can be defined using their respective helper functions implemented in the `unifyHE` framework.

 ### Simulation

 Finally, we define a list of simulation parameters to run the actual simulation.